Taste, Smell and Flavour

 Taste aversion - forming preferences through experience

 Some taste preferences are built in: babies like sweets and reject bitter foods.
 Others are shaped by experience.
 Have you ever had the experience of eating a food, becoming sick to your stomach, and then never wanting to eat that food again?
-This response—called conditioned taste aversion—is one of the most powerful forms of learning.
-Just one bad carnival ride could put you off deep-fried pickles for life.
+This response - called conditioned taste aversion - is one of the most powerful forms of learning.

 Learning to Like